 Gaining access to who speak the same language or who are sensitive and aware of the patient’s cultural needs can be the difference between a family accepting care and refusing care.
 The American Psychology Association has published the following recommendation: “Eliminate disparities in mental health status and mental health care through the use of psychological and behavioral research and services that are culturally and linguistically competent.”

-Services at Angel Family Health
+Services at the Angel Harvey Family Health Center

-At Angel Family Health, we provide bilingual English-Spanish services within the community, making access to treatment a reality in a culturally sensitive manner.
+We provide bilingual English-Spanish services within the community, making access to treatment a reality in a culturally sensitive manner.
 Cesiah Banuelos, LCPC uses the concrete example of how an illness is treated to assist reluctant families through the treatment process.

 The Substance Abuse and Mental Health Services Administration.
 “MHServicesAmongAdults.pdf.”
 2008-2012.
 8 May 2017 <http://www.integration.samhsa.gov/MHServicesUseAmongAdults.pdf>.